precice/tutorials/heat-exchanger/README.md

 ![Heat exchanger: three participants](images/tutorials-heat-exchanger-participants.png)

+{% include tip.html content="In this tutorial, we are combining two **explicit** coupling schemes.
+Combining multiple implicit coupling schemes does not make numerical sense.
+Use a [fully-implicit multi-coupling scheme](https://precice.org/configuration-coupling-multi.html), instead." %}

 ## Available solvers

 * OpenFOAM. `buoyantSimpleFoam` is used for fluid flow (both participants).
 This is a solver for steady-state, buoyant, turbulent flow of compressible fluids for ventilation and heat transfer.
 For more information, have a look at the [OpenFOAM adapter documentation](https://precice.org/adapter-openfoam-overview.html).